yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_client.md

 Out of band, API Gateway preregisters with Google and obtains a client ID and secret.
 API Gateway also registers a redirect URL to receive the authorization code from Google when you, as resource owner, authorize access to your Google calendar.
 The application has also requested access to an API named `/google/calendar`, which has an OAuth scope of `calendar`.

-The credentials received from Google are added to the Google client credential profile using Policy Studio (for more information, see [Add application credentials](/docs/apigw_oauth/oauth_client/oauth_add_client_credentials)).
-The provider profile is also configured with the authorization endpoint and token endpoint of the Google authorization server (for more information, see [Add OAuth provider](/docs/apigw_oauth/oauth_client/oauth_add_credential_provider)).
-The redirect URL is also created as an HTTP listener on API Gateway, with a filter for receiving the authorization code (for more information, see [Create a callback URL listener](/docs/apigw_oauth/oauth_client/oauth_callback)).
+The credentials received from Google are added to the Google client credential profile using Policy Studio.
+The provider profile is also configured with the authorization endpoint and token endpoint of the Google authorization server.
+The redirect URL is also created as an HTTP listener on API Gateway, with a filter for receiving the authorization code.
+For more information, see [Configure OAuth client application credentials](#configure-oauth-client-application-credentials).

 The steps in the diagram are described as follows: